 This HD wallet allows you to generate and store an unlimited number of private keys.
 It also includes an OLED display and confirmation button to allow you to double-check all transactions, and it integrates with the wallet software on your computer to manage private key generation, private key storage and transaction signing.Read more in our full review of the KeepKey wallet

 KeepKey works on Windows, Mac and Linux operating systems and is compatible with wallets from Electrum, Multibit and Mycelium.
 As well as bitcoin, the KeepKey can be used to hold Bitcoin Cash (BCH), Ethereum (ETH), Litecoin (LTC), Dogecoin (DOGE), Dash (DASH) and Namecoin (NMC).

-However, as KeepKey hasn’t been around as long as some other wallet providers, come cryptocurrency holders prefer to go with established wallet options.
-It’s also worth pointing out that the KeepKey is a sizable investment, as it was listed for more than CAD$200 at the time of writing.
+However, as KeepKey hasn't been around as long as some other wallet providers, come cryptocurrency holders prefer to go with established wallet options.
+It's also worth pointing out that the KeepKey is a sizable investment.

 Desktop wallets can be installed on your computer by downloading a software application.
 They're generally easy to use and compatible with a wide range of operating systems, and usually provide greater security than web wallets (but not as much protection as hardware wallets).

 - Exodus.
 This popular software wallet boasts a well-designed, intuitive interface and supports bitcoin and a number of other cryptocurrencies.

 - Electrum.
 A fast and lightweight wallet known for its advanced privacy and security features.